 What makes a secured credit card different from other credit cards is that you make a security deposit to get a credit limit.
 Some secured credit cards come with lots of fees, but there are a few credit cards that keep fees to a minimum.
 If you don’t have enough money for a security deposit right away, you can spend a few months saving up for the security deposit.
 The Capital One Secured MasterCard has a minimum security deposit of $49, $99, or $200 for a $200 credit limit.

 If you can’t get a credit card on your own, you may be able to take advantage of someone else’s good credit.
 You could get someone with a job and good credit to apply with you, but be aware that getting a credit card with a cosigner has drawbacks.
 You have another person involved with your finances, watching your purchases, and making sure you pay the credit card.
 If you’re not responsible with the credit card, i.e. you miss payments or max out the card, the cosigner’s credit is affected, too.
 Think carefully before you get a credit card with someone else.

-Avoid putting in a lot of credit card applications.
+- Avoid submitting a lot of credit card applications.
 If you’re turned down for a major credit card, even if it’s a student credit card, don’t keep applying.
 Instead, look for a store credit card or a secured credit card.
 Choose these credit cards ahead of time, so you’re not desperately searching for a credit card that will approve you.

 - Watch out for any credit card that guarantees approval without first checking your credit score.
 There’s probably a catch in the form of high fees or high interest rate or both.